YounasKhan2/Apexbyte/README.md

 ## Notes
 - Placeholder SVG/PNG assets are in `public/portfolio` and `public/avatars`.
 - Tailwind theme and fonts are configured in `tailwind.config.ts` and `app/layout.tsx`.
+- Favicon lives at `app/icon.svg`.
+Replace with your own SVG or add `app/icon.png` (512×512) and Next.js will generate favicons automatically.